Eshva/cert-manager-webhook-yandex-connect/README.md

 > This challenge asks you to prove that you control the DNS for your domain name by putting a specific value in a TXT record under that domain name.
 It is harder to configure than HTTP-01, but can work in scenarios that HTTP-01 can’t.
 It also allows you to issue wildcard certificates.
 After Let’s Encrypt gives your ACME client a token, your client will create a TXT record derived from that token and your account key, and put that record at _acme-challenge.<YOUR_DOMAIN>.
 Then Let’s Encrypt will query the DNS system for that record.
 If it finds a match, you can proceed to issue a certificate!

+[Yandex.Connect] is a Russian free DNS (among others) service.
+It has [API to manage DNS records](https://yandex.ru/dev/pdd/doc/concepts/api-dns.html).
+This project is an adaptation of another similar project [ACME webhook for Gandi].
+To use this service you need to get so called PDD Token following a link 'странице управления токеном' on [this page](https://yandex.ru/dev/pdd/doc/concepts/access.html).
+The PDD Token should be stored in a Kubernetes secret named `yandex-connect-credentials`.
+If you want to issue a wildcard certificate I recommend to store it in `cert-manager` namespace and give other namespaces rights to access it on read.

+It's my first experience in Golang.

 ## Building
 Build the container image `cert-manager-webhook-yandex-connect:latest`: